Lowerre Mycobacterial Fellowship

 Infectious Disease Rotating Fellowship

 The Division of Mycobacterial and Respiratory Infections hosts a visiting fellow each month.
-Funding for this program is provided by Scott and Susan Fleischner Kornspan and Larry and Judith Freeman in honor of Dr. Charles Daley and the groundbreaking work that he has led at National Jewish Health for decades.
+The funding is provided by Scott and Susan Fleischner Kornspan in honor of Dr. Charles Daley and the groundbreaking work that he has been doing at National Jewish Health for decades.

-These fellows work closely with the Division’s faculty and staff, managing patients in the Extended Outpatient Program.
-This experience offers a unique opportunity for both pulmonary and infectious disease fellows.
-Each fellow also participates in a half-day clinic per week during the rotation.
-There is no call requirement and weekends are off, allowing fellows time to enjoy Denver and the surrounding Rockies.
+These fellows work closely with the faculty and staff of the division, managing patients in the Extended Outpatient Program.
+This is a unique experience for both Pulmonary and Infectious Diseases fellows.
+They will also have a one-half day clinic per week during the rotation.
+There is no call required, and weekends are off, so the fellows are free to enjoy Denver and the Rockies.

-The primary objective of this rotation is to provide fellows with focused training in the evaluation and treatment of patients with bronchiectasis, nontuberculous mycobacterial (NTM) diseases, and tuberculosis.
-Fellows also develop key competencies in patient care, medical knowledge, communication skills, practice-based learning, professionalism, and systems-based practice.
+The primary purpose of this rotation is to give the fellows a focused opportunity to learn key principles of the evaluation and treatment of patients with bronchiectasis, nontuberculous mycobacterial diseases, and tuberculosis.
+Additionally, the fellows gain competencies in patient care, medical knowledge, interpersonal and communication skills, practice-based learning and improvement, professionalism and systems-based practice.

 Interested individuals should contact Rebecca Leyva Hernandez at 303.398.1667 or LeyvaHernandezR@NJHealth.org.